Before we go over the tips on how to launch a startup on a tight budget, we want you to keep in mind a few things:

 - How are you going to measure the success of your product?

 Let’s imagine that your product is a language learning app.
 The goal of this app is to facilitate speaking practice and eliminate the potential stress of real-time conversation.
-This app allows learners to quickly find native speakers and converse with them using a chat with voice and text messages.
+This app allows learners to quickly find native speakers and converse with them using voice and text messages.
 So the vision of the app will be “to become the best app for those who want to learn to speak a foreign language fluently and overcome the language barrier.”
-With this vision, you can create a SWOT analysis and better understand the potential of your app on the market.
+With this vision, you can create a SWOT analysis and better understand your app's potential on the market.

 Things Every Marketing Plan Should Include